-We understand that social media can seem time consuming and tricky to businesses without enough knowledge on how to use it as part of a digital marketing strategy.
+We understand that social media can seem time-consuming and tricky to businesses without enough knowledge on how to use it as part of a digital marketing strategy.
 There are even some social media myths floating around that some people believe over proven facts.
 Read on to have the most popular myths debunked and have your mind changed.

 This is highly unlikely.
 With Facebook reported to currently have a billion active users on the platform, and more than 100 million people using Instagram each month, there is certain to be a number of your potential customers online.
-Don’t think that it is only young people who are online either, as ‘over 80% of 30 to 49 year olds, and nearly 70% of 50 to 64 year olds are on social media’.
+Don’t think that it is only young people who are online either, as ‘over 80% of 30 to 49-year-olds, and nearly 70% of 50 to 64-year-olds are on social media’.

-For example, if you own a skin and beauty clinic, you will need to post a lot of pictures, videos and have a place for customers to leave reviews.
+For example, if you own a skin and beauty clinic, you will need to post a lot of pictures, and videos and have a place for customers to leave reviews.
 I’d suggest starting with Facebook and Instagram, and leaving a more professional and corporate platform like LinkedIn for your own personal profile.

 It may feel like you should post anything and everything that is happening within your business and behind the scenes, but think about your feeds from a marketing point of view.
 You will want to create content that hits a chord with individuals in your demographic and for the platforms you are posting on.
 This means you need to keep your industry knowledge and professional expertise posts for LinkedIn, creative graphics and behind the scenes imagery for Instagram, and your mix of services, blogs and engaging posts for Twitter/Facebook.

 And when it comes to posting whenever you want, we would not recommend it.
 If you research the best times to post online, you will find information which takes each social media platform into account.
 You could also look at your insights tool on your social media platforms which will give you data on when your audience engages with your content the most.